Morgan Park High School: History

 Illinois law required children up to age 14 to attend school and the Village of Morgan Park had established several grammar schools by the late 1800s, but high school was considered a luxury, and it was usually left to the parents to send their children to private schools.
 Morgan Park had a private school, the Morgan Park Academy, with a four-year program that accepted both boys and girls as students.
 However, around 1897, the Academy decided to only accept boys, so a public high school, especially for the girls, was needed.

 Morgan Park High School opened its doors at its present location (1744 West Pryor Avenue) on January 17, 1916, but the high school was founded in 1902.
 Initially, space was rented in one of the grammar schools, the Western Avenue School that stood at about 110th St. and Western Ave., to use as classrooms for the first and second-year high school students.
 One or two teachers were employed, and the school started with 34 pupils.
 The third and fourth year students were sent to the high school in Blue Island.

-In 1904-06, the Arlington School was built at 110th Place and Western Ave., which was the first building used solely by the school.
+Between 1904 and 1906, the Arlington School was built at 110th Place and Western Ave., which was the first building used solely by the school.
 Because of tax issues, the building was legally owned by the grammar school and rented to the high school.
 This was the situation in 1910 when the village of Morgan Park seriously considered the issue of annexation to Chicago, which meant giving up independence as a separate suburb and becoming part of the city.
 Some residents were concerned that Morgan Park would lose the high school because it did not have its own land and building.

 Illinois law said that property set aside for schools at the time of annexation had to be used for that purpose.
 When it became evident that annexation would occur, Morgan Park raised the funds to buy land and begin building a high school.
 Annexation became reality in 1914, and the Morgan Park schools came under the jurisdiction of Chicago on April 24 of that year.
 It took another two years for the high school building to be completed, but finally, the doors opened in January 1916.
 A number of students who had dropped out were attracted by the opportunities of the new school and planned to re-enter.
 The first class graduated from the new high school on June 22, 1916.
 There were 37 four-year program graduates and six two-year program graduates.
 In the following decade, the school was expanded to include a Social Room, gymnasium, auditorium (Blackwelder Hall), pool, garages, and around 25 classrooms.
 The extra expansion was completed in 1926 and is located facing where Pryor Avenue once existed.